Skilled Worker sponsor licence

 Skilled Worker sponsor licence is by far the most commonly used type of licence by UK employers.
 Other common sponsor licence category is the ‘Global Business Mobility – Senior or Specialist Worker’ (it used to be called Intra Company Transfer (ICT), but the GMB- SSW (former ICT) licence can only be obtained by multinational companies to transfer staff to the UK from their offices in other countries.

 If your organization/business meets the Home Office requirements for more than one licence category, you can apply for all of the licence categories that you qualify for at the same time in one application form.
 Multinational businesses usually apply for the Skilled Worker and Global Business Mobility (former Intra Company Transfer (ICT)) licence in one application.
-This way they save time and money.
+This way they save the time and money and kill two birds with one stone.
 Your organization may also decide to add a new licence category to the already existing licence at a later date, but you would need to make a further application and incur additional costs.

 In addition to the Skilled Worker and GMB (ICT) licence categories, there are also other types of sponsor licence and we explain those in more detail on this page.
 If you are unsure which type of sponsor licence your business requires, please check this page first.